Thanakorn-ki/rest-api-go/README.md

 # For example web-framework-gin

-How to run service
+# How to build image

-# Start
 ```
-docker-compose up
+docker build -t ${image-name} .
 ```

-# Stop
+# How to run container
 ```
-docker-compose down
+docker run -p 1323:1323 ${image-name}
 ```

+# How to test
+Please click or copy url instead to chrome or any browser [http://localhost:1323/]( http://localhost:1323/)